suztomo/spring-framework-i23234/README.md

 ## My Opinion

-Optional dependencies do not cause clashes.
+Optional dependencies in libraries do not cause clashes.
 Maven adds these optional dependencies to a class path only when it is project's direct dependencies.
 For example spring-web's pom.xml declaring optional dependency to servlet-api 3.1.0 (as it does in [5.1.9.RELEASE](https://search.maven.org/artifact/org.springframework/spring-web/5.1.9.RELEASE/jar)) does not have any effect in a Spring application's project.
 Users do not need to write exclusions